-Software development process The Raspbian OS is flashed on to an SD card with settings to allow the Pi Zero to connect to a local Wi-Fi network.
+The Raspbian OS is flashed on to an SD card with settings to allow the Pi Zero to connect to a local Wi-Fi network.
 An external computer is used to connect to the Pi's secure shell (ssh) server and log into the Pi.
-After this, the USB Ethernet gadget is configured on the Pi and host computer sides which allows the host computer to sshinto Pi without needing a Wi-Fi network, which will be useful for field debugging.
+After this, the USB Ethernet gadget is configured on the Pi and host computer sides which allows the host computer to sshinto Pi without needing a Wi-Fi network, which was useful for field debugging.